J. Lawton Collins: Western theater

 Collins was later transferred to the European Theater of Operations (ETO), where he commanded the VII Corps in the Allied invasion of Normandy and on the Western Front through to the end of World War II in Europe in May 1945.

+Bradley (center with three stars on his helmet) and Collins, along with other senior officers, attend the funeral of Brigadier General Theodore Roosevelt Jr. in Normandy, France, July 13, 1944.
+Roosevelt died shortly after D-Day.

-Collins was chosen by Lieutenant General Omar Bradley, who had served with Collins at the Army Infantry School before the war and was then commanding the First Army in England, as a replacement for Major General Roscoe B. Woodruff, the original commander of VII Corps and one of Bradley's West Point classmates.
-Woodruff was senior to Collins but had no experience in amphibious operations.
+Collins was chosen by Lieutenant General Omar Bradley, who had served with Collins at the Army Infantry School before the war and was then commanding the First Army in England, as a replacement for Major General Roscoe B. Woodruff, the original commander of VII Corps and one of Bradley's 1915 West Point classmates.
+Although senior to Collins he had no experience in amphibious operations or any combat experience at all in this war.
 Collins was appointed after a brief interview with Bradley and General Dwight D. Eisenhower, the Supreme Allied Commander, about his combat experience after Collins summed up his tactical approach in the Pacific as always targeting the high ground in an attack.
 Bradley turned to Eisenhower, claiming that Collins "talks our language."
-At the age of 47, this made Collins the youngest corps commander in the United States Army.
-Among the units serving under Collins' command in Normandy was the veteran 82nd Airborne Division, commanded by Major General Matthew Ridgway, a fellow graduate of the West Point class of 1917.
+At the age of forty-seven, this made Collins the youngest corps commander in the United States Army.